QuTech-Delft/qne-adk/README.md

 # Quantum Network Explorer ADK
 The QNE-ADK is a Quantum Network Explorer - Application Development Kit that allows you to create your own applications and experiments and run them on a simulator.
-As of now, the ADK can only run experiments locally.
-Remote interaction with the Quantum Network Explorer will be added in later updates.

 With the ADK you can create your own application using the ``qne application create`` command (see Commands below).
 An application directory is generated for you with all the necessary files for you to configure and prepare for an experiment.
 When configuring an application, you specify the different roles and what types of inputs your application uses.
 In addition, you write the functionality of your application using the NetQASM library.